 Takes charge of the budget and schedule.
 Keeps a close eye on hours throughout the project.
 Regularly reports on budget and timeline to the client.
 Pauses the project and asks for confirmation before exceeding estimates.

 Based on observations about the project, suggests technical and design changes that can help our budget/timeline position.
 Proactively recommends changes to the client.
 Can adjust staffing plan/WBS based on budget or timeline problems.

 Develops and tests new theories about optimizing projects.
 Works with designers and developers to determine how to optimize their work.
 Can create advanced schedule structures to optimize delivery dates based on parallel-path execution.
 Bonus points: Publishing these findings to the Cantilever blog, or speaking about them at conferences.

 Staff ask to be placed on projects led by this person.
 Can work with a junior PM on a project to show them the ropes.
-Networks to find new people who may be good collaborators, and figures out how to bring them into the fold.
+Bonus Points: Networks to find new people who may be good collaborators, and figures out how to bring them into the fold.
 Speaks or writes about managing people.

 Understands the basic elements of how sites work.
 Understands how a CMS interacts with frontend code to allow a site to be editable.
 Understands the basics of performance, SEO and accessibility.